lizaVeta001/inspire_project/README.md

 INSPIRE is a unique project designed to raise the mood and motivation of users.
 This is a program under the guise of a window application, which, by random mouse click, gives out a motivational offer that lifts the mood and confidence in your actions.
 1. The code is written in C++ and Python: Visual Studio, Visual Studio Code
-2. Drawing graphics: (here will be the name of the application)
+2. Drawing graphics: Unsplash (photos), Pexels (stock photos and videos), Canva (graphics and design creation).

 Functionality:
 • Button to generate a motivational offer.